chenggong1995/EA/README.md

 # EA
-Codes for paper on topic5 that submitted to 2021 SSCI Including new edited versions of MOEA/D
+Codes for paper on topic5 that submitted to 2021 SSCI.
+Including new edited versions of MOEA/D.